oseducation/content-ge/startup-school/nodes/4e/text1.md

-## Evaluating the Presence of Competition
+## Evaluating the Presence of Competition for a Startup Idea

 In the realm of startups, understanding your competitive landscape is essential.
 A common misconception among many founders is that having competition is a negative aspect.
 However, the reality is often the opposite.
 The presence of competition can actually be a positive indicator of a startup idea.